Eltaurus-Lt/CourseDump2022/README.md

 4. Choose `Load unpacked` (top left corner) and select the ***CourseDump2022-main*** folder extracted in step 1
 5. (_optional_) Click the `Extensions` button from step 2 again and pin the extension to the toolbar by clicking the pin button<p>
   <picture><source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/bc69c932-19a1-4ada-9c9d-e8dfd32ee000"><img src="https://github.com/user-attachments/assets/cc502262-e429-44c2-a5c2-fb277cec67c4"></picture></p>

+## Installation (Firefox)
+1. [Download](https://github.com/Eltaurus-Lt/CourseDump2022/archive/refs/heads/main.zip) the ***CourseDump2022-main.zip*** archive and extract ***CourseDump2022-main*** folder from it.
+At this step, you can move the extension folder to any place in your filesystem.
+2. Install the [`web-ext`](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/#installation-section) command line tool.
+3. In the extension directory, run `web-ext build`.
+This outputs `web-ext-artifacts/memrise_course_dump-9.1.zip`.
+4. Go to `about:debugging` in your browser.
+5. Switch to "This Firefox" tab
+6. Click "Load Temporary Add-on..." and select the .zip file from step 3
+7. (_optional_) Click the extensions button in the toolbar and pin the extension to the toolbar using the gear menu

 ## 💡 Downloading a Memrise Course